-We rely on third parties to conduct our pre-clinical studies and clinical studies and trials, and if they do not perform their obligations to us we may not be able to obtain approval for CPP-109 or CPP-115.
+We rely on third parties to conduct our pre-clinical studies and clinical studies and trials, and if they do not perform their obligations to us we may not be able to obtain approval for our product candidates.

 We do not have the ability to conduct our pre-clinical studies and clinical studies and trials independently.
-We rely on academic institutions, governmental agencies, such as NIDA and the VA, and third-party research organizations to assist us in designing, managing, monitoring and otherwise carrying out our studies and trials.
+We rely on academic institutions, governmental agencies, and third-party contract research organizations to assist us in designing, managing, monitoring and otherwise carrying out our studies and trials.
 Accordingly, we do not have control over the timing or other aspects of our studies and trials.
 If these third parties do not successfully carry out their duties, our studies, trials and our business may be materially adversely affected.
 While we believe that there are numerous third parties that can assist us with our studies and trials, if the third parties with which we contract do not perform, our product development efforts would likely be delayed by any such change, and our efforts would likely be more expensive.

-If we conduct studies with other parties, such as NIDA, we may not have control over all decisions associated with that trial.
+If we conduct studies with other parties, we may not have control over all decisions associated with that trial.
 To the extent that we disagree with the other party on such issues as study design, study timing and the like, it could adversely affect our drug development plans.

 Although we intend to rely on third parties to manage the data from these studies and trials, we are responsible for confirming that each of our studies and trials is conducted in accordance with its general investigational plan and protocol.
-Moreover, the FDA and foreign regulatory agencies will require us to comply with applicable regulations and standards, commonly referred to as good laboratory practice and good clinical practice, for conducting, recording and reporting the results of such studies and trials to assure that the data and the results are credible and accurate and that the human study and trial participants are adequately protected.
+Moreover, the FDA and foreign regulatory agencies will require us to comply with applicable regulations and standards, including GLP and GCP, for conducting, recording and reporting the results of such studies and trials to assure that the data and the results are credible and accurate and that the human study and trial participants are adequately protected.
 Our reliance on third parties does not relieve us of these obligations and requirements, and we may fail to obtain regulatory approval for our product candidates if these requirements are not met.